 20.B.2.c.
-Sexual Harassment - Any type of unwelcome or offensive conduct based on an individual's sex, whether or not the conduct is sexual in nature, where: 1) submission to or rejection of this conduct by an individual is used as a factor in decisions affecting hiring, evaluation, promotion or other aspects of employment; or 2) this conduct unreasonably interferes with a person's employment or creates an intimidating, hostile or offensive work environment.
+Sexual Harassment - Any type of unwelcome or offensive conduct based on an individual's sex, whether or not the conduct is sexual in nature, where: 1) submission to the conduct or communication is explicitly or implicitly made a term or condition of the individual's employment 2) submission to or rejection of this conduct by an individual is used as a factor in decisions affecting hiring, evaluation, promotion or other aspects of employment; or 23) this conduct has the purpose or effect of unreasonably interferesing with a person's employment or creates an intimidating, hostile or offensive work environment.